matthias-reis/aithir.de/_content/storylines/the-bond.md

 she knew.
 And as a last step, she started publishing articles about it.
-At the peek of her obsession, she wrote the famous book "3000 Generations of Humans", where she enrolled all the details of her research and the progress that had been made in science since her topic started forming in her head.
+At the peek of her obsession, she wrote the famous book "3000 Generations of Humans", where she enrolled all the details of her research and the progress that had been made in science since the topic started forming in her head.

 ## Marisol

 The year 2195 was a special year for Marisol.
-Tt was the 100th anniversary of the transspace theory, that was sitting in the heart of her life - privately and professionally.
+It was the 100th anniversary of the transspace theory, that was sitting in the heart of her life - privately and professionally.
 Marisol was a physicist and worked as a navigator in the Hyperion science fleet.
 She served on a ship called "Kret 3".